A working draft because it is an open question.

-Space and time, the Power of Two: Of course, thousands of scholarly books and articles have been written about this subject.
-At no time in our history has space and time been interpreted within a model of the universe that uses base-2 exponential notation (exponentiation) starting at the Planck Length and Planck Time.
-Such a progression of doublings renders a most remarkable fact — there are somewhere just over 200 base-2 notations (clusters, groups, sets, steps, etcetera) from the smallest to the largest possible measurements of a length and from the beginning of time to this present moment.
+Space and time, the Power of Two: Of course, thousands of scholarly books and articles have been written about the subject.
+Yet, at no time in our history has space and time been interpreted within a model of the universe that applies base-2 exponential notation (exponentiation) to the Planck base units, particularly Length, Time, Mass and Charge.
+Such a progression of doublings renders a most remarkable fact — there are just over 202 base-2 notations (clusters, doublings, groups, sets, steps, etcetera) from the smallest to the largest possible measurements of a length and from the beginning of time to this present moment.

 It is a simple mathematical and logical calculation.
 The results seem quite impossible and rather illogical, but on its most simple surface, results are results.

 Discrete, quantized, finite and derivative.
 Indeed, within this simple construct of the universe, space and time appear to be discrete, quantized, finite and derivative.
 Each notation creates a simple range of a size within which appropriate things manifest and take their place in the universe.
 In this initial view of this model, the nature of each space-and-time is uniquely defined by the other Planck base units.

 Each notation works across these base units as well as up and down each individual column.
 To locate where we are today within this chart, we always must go to the very largest measurement of time which we might call the Now, or the present moment, or perhaps, just “today.”
 If it is best measured by what we call, today, then the gauge that measures time may simply be sleep and time is always a profoundly subjective experience.

 Of course, with our atomic clocks that statement flies in the face of our current realities.